 I planned Sunday to be a quiet day.
 That’s something I wanted: quiet.
 Todd seemed to understand, and he left me alone.
 After breakfast I looked at the homework I still had to finish.

 I had two assignments for Creative Writing.
 First, I had to write a short poem in free verse about something I could see inside or outside of my home.
 I looked around.
 This wasn’t really my home; this is where Aunt Nora and Uncle Dennis and Todd lived.
 I was a temporary resident.
 What would a temporary resident see in their temporary home?
 How about what’s in the medicine cabinet in the bathroom I’m using?
-I wrote about what I saw there and what I would have expected to be there but wasn’t.
+I wrote about what I saw there and what I expected to be there but wasn’t.

 The second assignment was to write a four-chapter novella on any topic.
 It had to be turned in by the twenty-ninth of September.
 That gave me just about two weeks to finish.
 I set it aside.
 I’d start it on Monday or Tuesday.
 In the meantime I’d try to figure out what to write about.